 AphasiaNZ aims to offer 2 Aphasia Days, or other aphasia events, each year.
 These events are for people with and affected by aphasia as well as professionals working in the area.

-Our events are opportunities for those with aphasia to meet other people with aphasia, hear about what is happening around the county for people with aphasia, and find out what’s available locally, as well as stock up on aphasia-friendly resources and information.
+Our events are opportunities for those with aphasia to meet other people with aphasia, hear about what is happening around the country for people with aphasia, and find out what’s available locally, as well as stock up on aphasia-friendly resources and information.

 There is no cost to come along – but we welcome a koha on the day as we do not receive any government funding for our services.

 Register NOW – Mindfulness for Wellbeing: Participate in the Next Course

 A free 8-week course for partners/spouses of people with aphasia

 This online group Mindfulness course will be delivered by accredited Mindfulness Teacher and Speech-language Therapist Melissa Delaux.

 This course is for any partner/spouse of someone with aphasia anywhere in New Zealand.
 There is no cost to participate – all you need is a reliable internet connection and a computer/device with a camera and audio.

 Need help or tips to use technology or get online?
 Click here for a fantastic newly-released guide to get online for people with aphasia, put together by the Stroke Association in the UK.

 Please register your interest by emailing firstname.lastname@example.org – and for more information, see below: